emreYbs/PatikaDev-PicusSecurityBootcamp/Week3(30Mayıs-6Haziran)/Coursera/Ideas for Assignment.md

 - Lack of automation and orchestration
 - Lack of enterprisewide visibility
 - Lack of context
 - Lack of budgeting.
 A realistic model of required investment should be developed and necessary investment should be provided.
+Besides, management and SOC leads/managers work together closely to decide how to allocate funds for cybersecurity.
+From the reports I have read, I can say that management tend to take recommendations from SOC leads/managers but frequently goes against SOC management’s recommendations.
+Thus this can be a issue because this can de-motivate the SOC team and users of SOC can be adversely affected as a result.